jorditorresBCN/Assignments-2017/README.md

   * Building a ChatBot with Watson API
   * News Aggregator based on Sentiment with Aylien API

+* **Advanced (bonus of +5%)** Using GitHub API create a realtime REST service of Deep Learning metrix [as this example] (https://twitter.com/fchollet/status/830499993450450944) ([example of other uses](http://www.timqian.com/star-history/#imatge-upc/detection-2016-nipsws&jorditorresBCN/LibroTensorFlow)

 * **Advanced (bonus of +10%)** The project offers an excellent opportunity for the student to dive into course content by implementing a protoype (proof of concept implementation of a business idea created by the student) using the latest in the Cloud technology.